simpolism/simpolism.github.io/_drafts/metaphor.md

 ### <a name="jaynes">Jaynes</a>

-Jaynes' definition of metaphor, from [_The Origin of Consciousness in the Breakdown of the Bicameral Mind_](https://www.are.na/block/2554290) (1976):
+Similar to Lakoff is Jaynes' definition of metaphor, from [_The Origin of Consciousness in the Breakdown of the Bicameral Mind_](https://www.are.na/block/2554290) (1976):

 > I am using metaphor here in its most general sense: the use of a term for one thing to describe another beacuse of some kind of similarity between them or between their relations to other things.
 There are thus always two terms in a metaphor, the thing to be described, which I shall call the _metaphrand_, and the thing or relation used to elucidate it, which I shall call the _metaphier_.
 A metaphor is always a known metaphier operating on a less known metaphrand.
 I have coined these hybrid terms simply to echo muliplication where a multiplier operates on a multiplicand.
 (48-49)